Year 5

 History

-Our topic this term is the Saxons and the Vikings.
+Our topic this term is the Anglo-Saxons.
 This will include using archaeological evidence from the remains of Sutton Hoo to ask and answer questions.
 We will be discussing the differences between invading and settling.
 This will involve debating whether the Saxons did invade.

 Art & Design